nus-cs2113-AY2122S1/ip/docs/README.md

 # User Guide
 Duke is a desktop app, task tracker that allows you to... well, track all your tasks.
-As Duke is optimized for use in the Command Line (CLI), it can greatly benefit users who type fast.
+As Duke has been designed for use in the Command Line (CLI), it can greatly benefit users who type fast.
 ## Quick Start
 1. Ensure that you have Java 11 or above installed.